 Australian Workplace Agreements

 All Inspector-General of Taxation staff are employed under Australian Workplace Agreements.
 The employment terms and conditions are consistent for all staff within the Office of Inspector-General of Taxation.
-Employment conditions and remuneration are determined by reference to the Employment Guidelines which incorporate a pay model (see Tables 5 and 6 for salary scales for SES and non-SES staff).
+Employment conditions and remuneration are determined by reference to the Employment Guidelines which incorporate a pay model (see Tables 6 and 7 for salary scales for SES and non-SES staff).
 The employment arrangements do not provide for payment of performance pay.
 This arrangement provides underlying consistency for all employees while providing flexibility in recognising individual circumstances.
-The Inspector-General of Taxation Australian Workplace Agreements specifically reference the Australian Public Service Values in the context of setting out expected performance and behaviour.
+The Inspector-General of Taxation Australian Workplace Agreements specifically refers to the Australian Public Service Values in the context of setting out expected performance and behaviour.

 The Inspector-General consults with employees on matters in the workplace.

 The Inspector-General recruits staff based on merit.
 The ability to make an immediate contribution to the role of the Office is very important.
 The opportunity exists under the Inspector-General of Taxation Act 2003 to second staff to the Office.

 The Inspector-General's Employment Guidelines reinforce the Inspector-General's commitment to staff development.
 As well as providing internal staff training on an ad hoc basis, the Inspector-General financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities.
 Some staff members have continued working towards finalising Masters studies during the year.

 Table 5 details the number of staff employed by the Office of Inspector-General of Taxation, by category and gender.
 All staff are employed under the Public Service Act 1999, however the Inspector-General is a statutory appointee.

 Table 5: Operative and paid inoperative staff by classification and gender as at 30 June 2007